– JANUARY 2026 –

-This pretty boy was one of many Poodles who came to us from a Minnesota breeder who was retiring.
+This pretty boy was one of many Poodles who came to us in April of 2024 from a Minnesota breeder who was retiring.
 She wanted the best homes for her Poodles as they enter their “retirement” years.
+Tucker was adopted but sadly has just been returned to us as his new family had a life-changing event and could no longer keep Tucker.

-Tucker quickly learned all about being a family dog.
-He follows us around our home while being a part of our family, knows how to come when called, will sit upon command and is always ready for hugs and attention.
+When Tucker first came to us from the breeder, he quickly learned all about being a family dog.
+He followed us around our home while being a part of our family, knew how to come when called, sat upon command and was always ready for hugs and attention.

-Tucker is a quiet, soft, gentle, easy going big boy, a real cream puff.
-Going for his morning walk with Mike when he listens to the birds sing, watching the squirrels running around and meeting people is on the TOP of his list of fun things he loves to do.
+Tucker is still a quiet, soft, gentle, easy-going big boy, a real cream puff.
+Going for his daily 2 mile walk with Mike when he listens to the birds sing, watching the squirrels running around and meeting people is on the TOP of his list of fun things he loves to do.

 I would also like to stress that he is a very smart boy and has quickly figured out what to do and when.
 Example, rattle the Cheerios bag and he knows it’s time for breakfast as Mike sneaks Tucker a few Cheerios from the bag.